• Skip to main content

 If at first you can only get the neck strap fastened, that’s okay!
 Start there, and try fastening just the girth strap next time.
 Then eventually you can work up to getting both straps fastened.

-Practice adjusting the fit.
+Once you’re able to fasten both straps, you can practice adjusting the fit.
 You don’t want it to be too tight or restrictive, but you don’t want it too loose either.
 You should be able to fit one-finger-width between the harness and your cat.

 Let your cat wear the harness for small increments of time – maybe just 1-2 minutes.
 Again, reward with treats, even if they just lie there.